LaunchCodeEducation/java-web-development/src/chapters/orm-relationships/many-to-many.rst

    * - 13
      - 4

 We can do this again and again to generate more relationships.
-Let's revisit the :ref:`many-to-many diagram <many-to-many-figure>` from earlier in the chapter.
+Let's revisit the many-to-many diagram from earlier in the chapter.

 .. figure:: figures/many-to-many.png
    :alt: Three Event objects on the left, with various relationships to three Tag objects on the right